lucidd/scala-js-chrome/README.md

 ### Known Issues

 In chrome apps and extensions there are multiple places where you can run javascript.
-Normaly you split your logic into different files and load them into whatever context they need to run.
+Normally you split your logic into different files and load them into whatever context they need to run.
 Since ScalaJS compiles your whole project into one big file all contexts need to load this big file with all the logic even if they only need a small subset.
 This can cause your app you use more memory then it need to.
-In some cases this can be worked around for example the a background page can manipulate the DOM of a App window so you don't need any javascript at all in the window itself.
+In some cases this can be worked around for example the a background page can manipulate the DOM of an App window so you don't need any javascript at all in the window itself.